BioRRW/Reads2Resistome/README.md

 Mixtisque
 ---------
-Hybrid and non-hybrid whole genome assembler with resistome identification for Illumina and Nanopore reads.
+Hybrid and non-hybrid whole genome assembler with resistome identification for Illumina, Nanopore or PacBio reads.

 Introduction
 ------------